prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: `zil_commit` Object B
+- This fits in the currently "open" `lwb`, so it's copied into place

- - This fits in the currently "open" `lwb`...
+- At this point, the commit list is empty...

- - so it can simply be copied into place
+   - so we must issue the current `lwb` to disk.

 ---